telstra/open-kilda/docs/design/server42/ping-isl-with-round-trip-latency/README.md

 ## Goal

-Have ability to ping ISL from one end to another and back with round trip latency measurement.
+Have the ability to ping ISL from one end to the other and back with round trip latency measurement.

 ## Kilda OF rules

-There are 3 new OF rules will be added:
+3 new OF rules will be added:
-* Input Rule - forwards a ping packet from Server 42 port to the ISL port.
+* Input Rule: forwards a ping packet from Server 42 port to the ISL port.
-* Turning Rule - sends a ping packet from the opposite switch back to the origin.
+* Turning Rule: sends a ping packet from the opposite switch back to the origin.
-* Output Rule - sends a ping packet back to Server 42.
+* Output Rule: sends a ping packet back to Server 42.

 ## Input Rule